Analysis | The White House: Trump’s always-coming-soon health-care plan is coming soon

 There has perhaps been no more frequently promised product than Trump’s comprehensive proposal on health care.
-Over and over, Trump has insisted that there will be something to replace the Affordable Care Act.
+Over and over, Trump has insisted there will be something to replace the Affordable Care Act.
 Over and over, he has set deadlines for when it will come.
 Over and over, those deadlines pass.

 On Tuesday, White House press secretary Kayleigh McEnany was asked when Trump’s proposal would appear, given that he promised it by Aug.
 2 and then by Aug.
 21 and then by Aug.
 31.

 “The president, in the next week or so, will be laying out his vision for health care,” McEnany said in response to a reporter’s question.
-“Some of that has already been put out there, like telemedicine and lowering the cost of drugs, but the president — and protecting preexisting conditions.
+“Some of that has already been put out there, like telemedicine and lowering the cost of drugs … and protecting preexisting conditions.
 But the president will be laying out some additional health-care steps in the coming, I would say, two weeks.”

 Sure, Okay.
 It’s not like we’ve heard that before.

 A review of a past Post compilation and from Kaiser Health News identifies more than two dozen occasions on which Trump alone has said either that a new proposal is coming at some point (without saying when) or that one is coming at a set time.
 Often, that set time is two weeks.
 Or the end of the month.
 Or “soon,” which we figured meant about a month for the purposes of the graphic below.
-At other times it’s been pegged to specific events like the 2020 election.
+At other times it’s been pegged to specific events such as the 2020 election.

-One of the moving deadlines Trump set for release of his health-care proposal (which he described as “all ready” on Sept.
+Of the moving deadlines Trump set for release of his health-care proposal (which he described as “all ready” on Sept.
 15), none is more important at the moment than the one he established in March 2019.

 “If the decisions are held up, if we win on the termination of Obamacare,” he said of a challenge to the Affordable Care Act that’s in front of the Supreme Court, “we will have a plan that’s far better than Obamacare, including, very importantly, preexisting conditions, which I’ve always been in favor of.”